favor-ui/auth-system/README.md

 📝 License
 This project is part of the Bill Station internship program.

-This project is part of the Bill Station internship program.

 🤝 Support
 For assistance, ensure:

-1. Docker containers are running (docker ps)
+Docker containers are running (docker ps)

-2. Environment variables are properly set
+Environment variables are properly set

-3. Database migrations are applied in the correct order
+Database migrations are applied in the correct order

-4. Follow the migration steps exactly as specified above
+Follow the migration steps exactly as specified above

+Refer to INFRASTRUCTURE.md for detailed setup instructions